-On expiration of timer T3, CMS_O MUST send a CANCEL request to CMS_T and MUST release all resources reserved for this connection.
-The CANCEL request MUST be as described below.
-CMS_O MUST also be prepared to send a BYE message in the case that it receives a final response after sending the CANCEL.
+On expiration of timer T3, $CMS_O MUST$ send a CANCEL request to CMS_T and MUST release all resources reserved for this connection.
+The CANCEL request MUST be as described below. $CMS_O MUST$ also be prepared to send a BYE message in the case that it receives a final response after sending the CANCEL.

-CANCEL (CMS O -> CMS T) Header: Requirements On CMS 0 for Message Generation
+CANCEL (CMS o -> CMS T) Header: Requirements On CMS o for Message Generation

 CANCEL URI SIP/2.0 As described in 6.9.

 Via:

 Max-Forwards:

 From:

 То:

 Call-ID:

 Cseq:

-Content-Length: MUST be present if the transport protocol is streambased (e.g. , TCP), as described in 6.20.14.
+Content-Length: MUST be present if the transport protocol is stream-based (e.g. , TCP), as described in 6.20.14.

 An empty line (CRLF) MUST be present.